 Ma’amul are crumbly shortbread style biscuits made with semolina and/or flour which are stuffed with nuts or dates and daintily decorated either by use of intricate moulds or by hand painstakingly with tweezers.

-Despite this version being fairy quick and easy to make they taste incredibly special, but then again how could anything heady with rose water, orange blossom and cinnamon not do?
+Despite this version being fairly quick and easy to make they taste incredibly special, but then again how could anything heady with rose water, orange blossom and cinnamon not do?

 They could, with a little imagination, be likened to the trusty British fig roll; albeit a much fancier more exotic version.

-I like to serve my ma’amul with either cardamom tea or strong, black Turkish coffee as an light mid afternoon snack but these beautiful cookies are perfect for any occasion.
+I like to serve my ma’amul with either cardamom tea or strong, black Turkish coffee as a light mid-afternoon snack but these beautiful cookies are perfect for any occasion.
+I hope you give this Ma'amul Cookies recipe a try.
+You won't be disappointed!